 - Perfectly Delicious Sauce.
 The mixture of soy, garlic, and honey glazes these chicken tenders perfectly.
 It’s a well balanced blend of sweet, salty, and umami that everyone will enjoy.

 Complete list of ingredients and amounts can be found in the recipe card below.

-- Chicken Tenders: Use fresh or frozen chicken tenders.
+- Chicken Tenders: Use fresh or frozen chicken tenders (they’re called mini chicken fillets in the UK).
 If using frozen, let them thaw in the fridge overnight.
 This recipe uses 1 ½ lbs (650g) of chicken tenders.
 A bit more or less is fine too.

 - Flour, Salt, and Pepper: We will dredge the chicken tenders in a seasoned flour before cooking.
 This helps them to get brown and delicious, and the flour will thicken the sauce.